RezuwanHassan262/Multiclass-Twitter-Sentiment-Analysis/README.md

 %%%%%%%%%%%%%%%%%%%% image %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Results
+## Results

+After a lot of trials and errors with the parameters and model architecture, this model was finalized.

-Model Performance
+### Model Performance

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% Curves %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The final performance of the trained model on the test dataset:
+Model performance on test data.

     Training Accuracy: Approximately 85% - 86%
     Validation Accuracy: Approximately 79.35% - 81.60%
     Test Accuracy: Approximately 80.25% - 80.79%

-Evaluation Metrics
+### Evaluation Metrics

-Confusion Matrix: A confusion matrix is used to visualize the true and predicted labels of the model across all sports categories.
+- Confusion Matrix: A confusion matrix is employed to assess the model's performance by visualizing the distribution of true positive, true negative, false positive, and false negative predictions for each sentiment category.

-download
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% CF %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Classification Report: A classification report is used to analyze the precision, recall and f1-score of the model across all sports categories.
+- Classification Report: A classification report analyzes the model's precision, recall, and F1-score for each sentiment category.

                     precision    recall  f1-score   support